Obtaining a Balance Transfer Card with Poor Credit

 Drawbacks

-Transfer Fees: There are fees associated with transferring balances, impacting overall savings and benefits.
+Transfer Fees: Fees are associated with transferring balances, which impact overall savings and benefits.
 Credit Score Impact: Opening new accounts can temporarily lower your credit score, affecting future credit applications.

 Alternatives for Poor Credit Debt